How to find your horse’s digital pulse.

 The digital pulse is a baseline indicator of what is going on in the hoof.
 Finding your horse’s digital pulse is another thing – and strangely, it’s sometimes best if you can’t find it.

-The horse’s digital pulse is part of his vital signs.
+The horse’s digital pulse is part of the vital signs.

-- When your horse is healthy and happy, the digital pulse should be noted so that you have a comparison in case you have suspected hoof issues.
-Think of it as doing a very special TPR (Temp, pulse, and respiration) for the hoof.
+- When your horse is healthy and happy, the digital pulse should be noted so that you can compare in case you have suspected hoof issues.
+Think of it as doing a special TPR (Temp, pulse, and respiration) for the hoof.